Tope Fadahunsi

-Olusanya Temitope "Tope" Fadahunsi (born 29 August 1999) is an English professional footballer who plays as a forward for club Chatham Town.
+Olusanya Temitope "Tope" Fadahunsi (born 29 August 1999) is an English professional footballer who plays as a forward for club Carshalton Athletic.

 Club career

 Originally starting his career with Watford, Fadahunsi went onto have spells with Tooting & Mitcham United where he played as a right back and Finnish side, PS Kemi before opting to study at Loughborough University, whilst featuring for their first-team.

 On 20 July 2022, following a successful trial period, Fadahunsi joined League Two side, Sutton United.
 On 13 August 2022, he made his debut for the club, making an instant impact, coming off the substitutes bench to score the winner in their 1–0 victory over Barrow.
 During that same month, he went onto score twice more in all competitions, netting against Mansfield Town and Chelsea U21s.
 In January 2023, he joined Torquay United on loan until the end of the season.
 On 23 January 2024, he joined National League South side, Hampton & Richmond Borough on a one-month loan before returning to Sutton United on 20 February 2024 Following Sutton United's relegation at the end of the 2023–24 season, Fadahunsi was released upon the expiration of his contract.

 On 15 July 2024, Fadahunsi joined Kosovo Superleague club Prishtina.
 He returned to England in February 2025, joining Hendon.

 In June 2025, Fadahunsi joined Isthmian League Premier Division side Chatham Town.
+In June 2026, he joined Carshalton Athletic.